 If you are arrested, the Court will set a bond amount in your case.
 Typically, the Court will set a standard bond commensurate with the criminal charge.
 The Court will set a “No Bond” hold on the most severe felony charges.
 The purpose of setting bond is to give you freedom pending resolution of your case.
 The bond amount should be no more than is reasonable necessary to guarantee your appearance in court.

-The Plantation criminal defense lawyers at Lyons, Snyder & Collin have experience petitioning the Court to set bond, reduce bond, or release you on your own recognizance.
+The Ft.
+Lauderdale criminal defense lawyers at Lyons, Snyder & Collin have experience petitioning the Court to set bond, reduce bond, or release you on your own recognizance.
 Attorneys Philip M. Snyder and Marc P. Lyons will file timely motions to potentially secure your immediate release.

 Contact the Ft.
 Lauderdale criminal lawyers of Lyons, Snyder & Collin 24 hours a day, 7 days a week at 954.462.8035 for your free consultation.